The Hole Argument

 - If one has two distributions of metric and material fields related by a hole transformation, then manifold substantivalists must maintain that the two systems represent two distinct physical systems (i.e., they must deny Leibniz Equivalence).

 - This physical distinctness transcends both observation and the

 - The laws of the theory cannot pick between the two developments of the fields into the hole.

-Unfortunately Einstein had been unable to see that these equations were admissible.
+Unfortunately, Einstein had at least initially been unable to see that these equations were admissible.
 Newton’s theory of gravitation worked virtually perfectly for weak gravitational fields.
 So it was essential that Einstein’s theory revert to Newton’s in that case.
 But try as he might, Einstein could not see that his equations and many variants of them could properly mesh with Newton’s theory.
 In mid 1913 he published a compromise: a sketch of a relativistic theory of gravitation that was not generally covariant.
 (For further details of these struggles, see Norton (1984).)

 His failure to find an admissible generally covariant theory troubled Einstein greatly.
 Later in 1913 he sought to transform his failure into a victory of sorts: he thought he could show that no generally covariant theory at all is admissible.
 Any such theory would violate what he called the Law of Causality—we would now call it determinism.
 He sought to demonstrate this remarkable claim with the hole argument.

 In its original incarnation, Einstein considered a spacetime filled with matter excepting one region, the hole, which was matter-free.
 (So in this original form, the term “hole” makes more sense than in the modern version.)
 He then asked if a full specification of both metric and material fields outside the hole would fix the metric field within.
 Since he had tacitly eschewed Leibniz Equivalence, Einstein thought that the resulting negative answer sufficient to damn all generally covariant theories.